Arctic-Xiangjian/SNRAware/README_new_for_2channel.md

 In warmup-based training, this adapter is often trained first so it can stabilize the pseudo-gfactor estimation before LoRA starts adapting the backbone behavior.

+### 2.1 Future Multi-Coil Hint

+This 2-channel path is still single-coil image-domain logic.
+Future multi-coil data should first define how coils become one complex image and one guidance map, for example through sensitivity-aware combination, RSS target handling, or a new coil-aware wrapper.

+Do not pass coil elements as additional channels to this path as-is.
+The current wrapper expects `real/imag` input, predicts one pseudo `g-factor`, and then calls the pretrained 3-channel SNRAware base model.

 ---

 ## 3. Role Of LoRA In This Setup